 🕓 Tunnel Escort Hours & Fees

-Tunnel escorts are only available during specific hours, and the service requires a one-time $15 fee in addition to park admission.
+Tunnel escorts are only available during specific hours, and the service requires a one-time $15 fee in addition to park admission, so you may want to plan time for nearby outdoor activities around Zion and St. George before or after your drive.

 🔹 Current Tunnel Escort Hours (subject to seasonal change)